gorda/istio.io/content/en/docs/tasks/security/authentication/authn-policy/index.md

 You can also add a JWT policy to an ingress gateway (e.g., service `istio-ingressgateway.istio-system.svc.cluster.local`).
 This is often used to define a JWT policy for all services bound to the gateway, instead of for individual services.

-### End-user authentication with per-path requirements
+### End-user authentication with per-path requirements{#end-user-authentication-with-per-path-requirements}

 End-user authentication can be enabled or disabled based on request path.
 This is useful if you want to disable authentication for some paths, for example, the path used for health check or status report.